-The fifth cohort of Inclusion, Equity, and Community Building will continue live on Zoom and will kick off in June 2021!
+The sixth cohort of Inclusion, Equity, and Community Building series will kick off in September 2021!
 This five module series will provide faculty, staff, and administrators an opportunity to comprehensively explore community building, cultural humility, bias awareness and identity development, microaggressions and inclusive language, anti-racism, privilege and allyship, and change leadership and apply these concepts to their policies, programs, practices, and people in their respective departments.
 This series aims to be flexible to the needs of our participants and current and pressing issues in our society and at UNT.
 Thus, each IECB provides a unique experience for participants.
 The series ends with action planning and guidance from Diversity & Inclusion to sustain inclusive excellence.
 Participants who complete all five modules of the series receive a certificate.
-The deadline to register is May 21, 2021 and space is limited.
-When joining the live sessions, please use a computer or a tablet with camera capabilities.
+The deadline to register is September 3, 2021 and space is limited.
+There is a 30 registrant cap with a waitlist.
+This series will be in-person with one module over Zoom.
+When joining the live Zoom session for only Module 3, please use a computer or a tablet with camera capabilities.
 Contact Teresita@unt.edu for any accommodations.